RIB ANATOMY

 Head of Rib

-• Rounded posterior portion of the rib connecting to the thoracic vertebrae
+• Rounded posterior portion of the rib connecting to your thoracic vertebrae

 • Contains two articular facets (superior and inferior) separated by the crest of the head (crista capituli)